aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 [SFC Configuration](../core/sfc-configuration.md) > [Sources](../core/sfc-configuration.md#sources) > [Source](../core/source-configuration.md)  > [Channels](../core/source-configuration.md#channels) > [Channel](../core/channel-configuration.md)

+The SlmpChannelConfiguration class defines the configuration for reading a specific data point (channel) from a Mitsubishi/Melsec PLC using SLMP protocol.
+It specifies the device address to read from.

 The SlmpChannelConfiguration type extends the [ChannelConfiguration](../core/channel-configuration.md) class with channel properties for the SLMP protocol adapter.